wp-plugins/paypal-subscription-button/readme.txt

 1. Download and extract into wp-content/plugin directory.
 1. Download User Access Manager Plugin and install.
 1. Create custom roles.
-There are plugins out there for this or you can do it manually( visit <http://goo.gl/Xfb8V> for details ).
 1. Create user group names or membership levels and assign them to your custom roles.
-This is handled via GUI using user access manager.
+This is handled via GUI using User Access Manager.
+Go to <http://goo.gl/Xfb8V> for details.
 1. Activate psb plugin and fill out the settings form.
 1. Login to paypal and setup your IPN.
-Make sure to use the link to the page which the plugin has generated as the IPN url( visit <http://goo.gl/Xfb8V> for details ).
+Make sure to use the link to the page which the plugin has generated as the IPN url(visit <http://goo.gl/Xfb8V> for details).
-1. Create a subscription button, hosted or not hosted.
+1. Create a subscription/buy-now button.
 1. Embed the code anywhere in your theme as long as it's inside the loop.
 1. Insert a hidden input with the current_user_id as the value.
 Go to <http://goo.gl/Xfb8V> for details.
 1. That's all it!
-When you create a post or page, just assign it to a membership level you created using user access manager.
+When you create a post or page, just assign it to a membership level.

 == Changelog ==